HadzhymuradovaAnzhela/comprehensive-ecommerce-rerformance/README.md

 6. Cross-Dimensional Analysis - utilized pivot tables to examine the relationship between session volume and revenue across devices and channels, and analyzed average order value for subscribers vs. non-subscribers within top-performing categories.
 7. Correlation Analysis - conducted a series of independent statistical studies to identify revenue drivers, investigating dependencies between Session Volume and Revenue, Regional Interdependence, Inter-Channel and Cross-Category relationships, as well as Registered vs. Guest purchase patterns.
 Each correlation was quantified using Pearson, Spearman, and Kendall coefficients and validated through p-value calculations to confirm statistical significance and reliability.
 8. Comparative Analysis of Segmented Performance Metrics - performed rigorous hypothesis testing to validate differences across segments.
 This included using the Mann-Whitney U test to assess revenue significance by subscription status after analyzing variable distributions.
 For multi-group comparisons, such as traffic channel volume, ANOVA and Kruskal-Wallis tests were applied.
 Additionally, a Z-test for proportions was utilized to compare regional organic traffic shares and conversion rates.
-9. Key Insights and Recommendations
+9. Key Insights and Recommendations.
 10. Interactive Dashboard -  developed a 2-page Tableau dashboard to visualize analytical findings.
-The first page focuses on high-level business metrics and sales dynamics, while the second page is dedicated to Revenue Drivers
+The first page focuses on high-level business metrics and sales dynamics, while the second page is dedicated to Revenue Drivers.

 ## Key Business Insights:
 🌍 **Regional Dominance**